A Survey of Zero-shot Generalisation in Deep Reinforcement Learning: Methods For Zero-shot Generalisation In Reinforcement Learning

-Several methods utilise information-theoretic regularisation techniques, building on the information bottleneck \citep{tishbyDeepLearningInformation2015}. \citet[IBAC-SNI]{iglGeneralizationReinforcementLearning2019} and \citet[IB-annealing]{luDynamicsGeneralizationInformation2020} concurrently introduce methods that rely on the information bottleneck, along with other techniques to improve performance, demonstrating improved performance on OpenAI Procgen, and a variety of random mazes and continuous control tasks, respectively. \citet[RPC]{eysenbachRobustPredictableControl2021} extend the motivation of the information bottleneck to the RL setting specifically, learning a dynamics model and policy which jointly minimises the information taken from the environment by using information from previous states to predict future states.
-This results in policies using much less information than previously, which has benefits for robustness and generalisation, although this method was not compared on standard generalisation benchmarks to other methods. \citet[SMIRL]{chenReinforcementLearningGeneralization2020} use surprise minimisation to improve the generalisation of the trained policy, although more rigorous benchmarking is needed to know whether this method has a positive effect.
+Several methods utilise information-theoretic regularisation techniques, building on the information bottleneck \shortcite{tishbyDeepLearningInformation2015}. \shortciteA[IBAC-SNI]{iglGeneralizationReinforcementLearning2019} and \shortciteA[IB-annealing]{luDynamicsGeneralizationInformation2020} concurrently introduce methods that rely on the information bottleneck, along with other techniques to improve performance, demonstrating improved performance on OpenAI Procgen, and a variety of random mazes and continuous control tasks, respectively. \shortciteA[RPC]{eysenbachRobustPredictableControl2021} extend the motivation of the information bottleneck to the RL setting specifically, learning a dynamics model and policy which jointly minimises the information taken from the MDP by using information from previous states to predict future states.
+This results in policies using much less information than previously, which has benefits for robustness and zero-shot generalisation, although this method was not compared on standard ZSG benchmarks to other methods. \shortciteA[SMIRL]{chenReinforcementLearningGeneralization2020} use surprise minimisation to improve the performance of the trained policy, although more rigorous benchmarking is needed to know whether this method has a positive effect.